This chapter describes how to tune the Oracle JRockit JVM for low latencies.

-Long latencies can make some applications behave poorly even though the overall throughput is good.
-For example, a transaction based system may seem to perform well as to the number of transactions executing during a specified amount of time, but still show some uneven behavior with transactions timing out now and then even on low loads.
-Latencies in the application or the environment in which the application is run may cause this uneven or poor performance.
-Latencies can be due to anything from contention in the Java code to slow network connections to a database server.
-Latencies may also be caused by the JVM, for example during garbage collection, depending on how the JVM is tuned.
-This section describes how to tune the Oracle JRockit JVM for low latencies, covering the following subjects:
+Long latencies can make some applications experience poor performance even though the overall throughput is acceptable.
+For example, a transaction-based system might seem to execute a satisfactory number of transactions during a specified amount of time but still show some uneven behavior with transactions occasionally timing out, even on low loads.
+Latencies in the application or the environment in which the application is run might cause this uneven or poor performance.
+Latencies occur due to anything from contention in the Java code to slow network connections to a database server.
+Latencies can also be caused by the JVM (during garbage collection for example) depending on how the JVM is tuned.

-Most application developers have a way of measuring their application’s performance.
-You can for example run a set of simulated use cases and measure the time it took to execute them, the number of a specific kind of transactions executed per minute, the average transaction time or how many percent of the transaction times are above or below a specific threshold.
-When you tune for low latencies you will be most interested in measuring the amount of transaction times that are above a certain threshold.
-For best tuning results you should have a varied set of benchmarks that are as realistic as possible and run for a longer period of time.
-Twenty minutes is often a minimum, and sometimes the full effect of the tuning can be seen only after several hours.
+Application developers follow different methods to measure the performance of their application.
+You can, for example, run a set of simulated use cases and measure the time it takes to execute them, the number of a specific kind of transactions executed per minute, the average transaction time, or the percentage of the transaction time above or below a specific threshold.
+When you tune for low latencies, you are most interested in measuring the number of transaction times above a certain threshold.
+For best tuning results, you should have a varied set of benchmarks that are as realistic as possible and are run for a longer period of time.
+Twenty minutes is often a minimum; sometimes the full effect of the tuning can be seen only after several hours.

 When you have identified a situation where the long latencies occur, you can start monitoring the JRockit JVM using some of the following methods:

 The first step for tuning the JRockit JVM for low latencies is to select a garbage collection mode that gives you short garbage collection pauses.
-The best bet is one of the following two dynamic garbage collection modes or one static garbage collection strategy, described further in this section:
+The options available are:

-Applications that require minimal latency, such as those used in the telecom and finance industries, cannot abide by the unpredictable pause times caused common garbage collection strategies.
-To avoid these overly-long pauses, the JRockit JVM provides “deterministic” garbage collection, a dynamic garbage collection mode that keeps the garbage collection pauses short and deterministic.
+Applications that require minimal latency, such as those used in the telecom and finance industries, cannot tolerate the unpredictable pause times caused by common garbage collection strategies.
+To avoid these long pause times, the JRockit JVM provides deterministic garbage collection, a dynamic garbage collection mode that keeps the garbage collection pauses short and deterministic.

-The garbage collector will aim on keeping the garbage collection pauses below the given pause target.
-How well it will succeed depends on the application and the hardware.
-For example, a pause target on 30 ms has been verified on an application with 1 GB heap and an average of 30% live data or less at collection time, running on the following hardware:
+The garbage collector try to keep the garbage collection pauses below the given pause target.
+How well it succeeds depends upon the application and the hardware.
+For example, a pause target of 30 milliseconds has been verified on an application with 1 GB heap and an average of 30 percent of the live data or less at collection time, running on the following hardware:

-The pause target for deterministic mode is by default 30 ms, and can be changed with the command line option
+deterministic mode is 30 milliseconds, and can be changed with the

-This starts up the JVM with the garbage collection optimized for short and deterministic pauses and a pause target of 40ms.
+This command starts the JVM with the garbage collection optimized for short and deterministic pauses and a pause target of 40msec.

 For more information, see the documentation on